tadin001/pttest/_posts/2016-01-26-nuget-contentfiles-demystified.md

 You may need to download nuget.exe to do this from here: [Download NuGet][2].

-For this example, we put a copy of nuget.exe in the `c:\dev\ContentFilesExample\` folder.
+For this example, we put a copy of nuget.exe in the `c:devContentFilesExample` folder.

-    c:\dev\ContentFilesExample\nuget.exe
+    c:devContentFilesExamplenuget.exe

 Open a command prompt and run the following:

-    cd c:\dev\ContentFilesExample nuget.exe pack ContentFilesExample.nuspec
+    cd c:devContentFilesExample nuget.exe pack ContentFilesExample.nuspec

 This createas your nuget package and names it ContentFilesExample.1.0.0.nupkg

-    c:\dev\ContentFilesExample\ContentFilesExample.1.0.0.nupkg
+    c:devContentFilesExampleContentFilesExample.1.0.0.nupkg

 ### Step 5 - Install the nuget package